 Doctor Rebekah Louisa Smith began her film industry career in 2008, working as a producer on Wales’ most successful national horror film festival, the brilliantly-named Abertoir Horror Festival.
-And now, ten years on, she is having a stab at awards success herself.
-With a bold move into thriller film production, she aims to fly the flag for Britain and help revive the classic horror genre in the UK.

 In 2018, Worcestershire-born Rebekah worked extensively on the feature length documentary George Michael Freedom: The Director’s Cut which has been screened at over 25 international festivals.
 It has won 5 awards and was shown in competition at the 26th Raindance Film Festival.